top of page

 You may need a dyslexia assessment in the UK if you or your child:

-struggle with reading, writing or spelling despite good understanding
+• Struggle with reading, writing, or spelling despite good understanding.

-work much harder than others for the same outcome
+• Work much harder than others for the same outcome.

-feel exhausted after literacy-heavy tasks
+• Feel exhausted after literacy-heavy tasks.

-notice a gap between verbal ability and written work
+• Notice a gap between verbal ability and written work.

-were screened but never fully assessed
+• Were screened but never fully assessed.

-are facing increased academic or workplace demands
+• Are facing increased academic or workplace demands.

+A dyslexia assessment brings clarity.
 It does not create a problem that wasn’t already there.

 What Dyslexia Often Looks Like in Everyday Life

-For children, this might mean:
+For children, dyslexia might mean:

-They speak confidently, but reading is slow and tiring.
+• They speak confidently, but reading is slow and tiring.

-Spelling is inconsistent.
+• Spelling is inconsistent.

-Homework ends in tears or shutdown.
+• Homework ends in tears or shutdown.

-Confidence quietly dips over time.
+• Confidence quietly dips over time.

 For adults, it often looks different:

-Reading takes longer than expected.
+• Reading takes longer than expected.

-Writing emails or reports feels draining.
+• Writing emails or reports feels draining.

-Information doesn’t stick easily.
+• Information doesn’t stick easily.

-Work takes more hours than it should.
+• Work takes more hours than it should.

-Burnout creeps in after years of compensating.
+• Burnout creeps in after years of compensating.

-They are not a reflection of intelligence.
+These patterns are common and not a reflection of intelligence.

 Why Online Dyslexia Tests and Screeners Aren’t Enough

-Can I just do an online dyslexia test?
+A very common follow-up question is: Can I just do an online dyslexia test?

 Online tools and school screeners can highlight risk.
+They can suggest traits and raise questions.
+However, they cannot diagnose dyslexia.

 Only a formal diagnostic dyslexia assessment can:

-confirm whether dyslexia is present
+• Confirm whether dyslexia is present.

-provide evidence recognised by schools, universities and employers
+• Provide evidence recognised by schools, universities, and employers.

 If the same difficulties keep resurfacing, they deserve proper exploration.

-When People Usually Seek a Dyslexia Assessment
+When Do People Usually Seek a Dyslexia Assessment?

-They seek it when life demands more.
+Most people don’t seek assessment early.
+They often seek it when life demands more.

 Common trigger points include:

-Starting exams or SATs.
+• Starting exams or SATs.

-GCSEs, A-levels or university.
+• GCSEs, A-levels, or university.

-A promotion or new role at work.
+• A promotion or new role at work.

-A heavier reading or writing load.
+• A heavier reading or writing load.

-A child becoming emotionally distressed rather than behind.
+• A child becoming emotionally distressed rather than behind.

-The margin for coping has simply disappeared.
+Dyslexia hasn’t suddenly appeared.
+Instead, the margin for coping has simply disappeared.

 Who Can Carry Out a Dyslexia Assessment in the UK?

 In the UK, dyslexia assessments must be carried out by appropriately qualified specialists.
+This is crucial for your report to be considered for examination or workplace adjustments.

 The assessor should have:

-experience assessing children or adults (depending on need)
+• Experience assessing children or adults (depending on need).

-knowledge of UK diagnostic criteria
+• Knowledge of UK diagnostic criteria.

-the ability to write reports accepted by schools, universities and employers
+• The ability to write reports accepted by schools, universities, and employers.

 The quality of the assessment determines the quality of the support that follows.